-However, most of known dynamical models give us examples of attractors different from those pointed out above.
-We mention, for instance, spiral attractors^{3-5} associated with a homoclinic loop to a saddle-focus^{6,7}; attractors that arise through breakdown of an invariant torus^{8-11}; screw-like attractors in the Chua circuit^{12,13}; attractors in the Hénon map^{14-16}; attractors forming through the period-doubling cascade in strongly dissipative maps; attractors in the Lorenz model at large values of r (for instance, at $\sigma = 10$, $b = \frac{8}{3}$, r > 31)^{17-19}; attractors in periodically forced self-oscillatory systems with one degree of freedom,^{20-23} etc.
+At the same time, for most of known dynamical systems of natural origination that demonstrate chaotic behaviour nontrivial attractive sets have quite different nature.
+We mention, for instance, spiral attractors [1-3] associated with a homoclinic loop to a saddle-focus [4,5]; attractors that arise through breakdown of an invariant torus [6-9]; screw-like attractors in the Chua circuit [10,11]; attractors in the Hénon map [12-14]; attractors forming through the perioddoubling cascade in strongly dissipative maps; attractors in the Lorenz model at large values of r (for instance, at $\sigma = 10$, b = 8/3, r > 31) [15-17]; attractors in periodically forced self-oscillatory systems with one degree of freedom [18-21], etc.

-$\dot{x} = \sigma(y-x), \quad \dot{y} = rx - y - xz, \quad \dot{z} = -bx + xy$
+$$\dot{x} = \sigma(y-x), \qquad \dot{y} = rx - y - xz, \qquad \dot{z} = -bx + xy,$$

-Strange attractors of such systems are well known to contain not only non-trivial hyperbolic sets but also attractive periodic orbits and thereby not being stochastic rigorously speaking.
-Due to this reason, we will adhere to the definition given in Refs.
-8, 24: a strange attractor (a quasi-attractor in terms of Refs.
-8, 24) is an attractive limit set which contains non-trivial hyperbolic subsets and which may contain attractive periodic orbits of extremely long periods.
-Since neither the transitivity property nor the property of individual instability of orbits may not be fulfilled in this case (even if these properties may hold, they are not preserved under small perturbations) we will use the term a quasistochastic attractor.
+Strange attractors of such systems are well known to contain not only nontrivial hyperbolic sets but also attractive periodic orbits, and thereby, not being stochastic rigorously speaking.
+Due to this reason, we will adhere to the definition given in [6,22]: a strange attractor (a quasiattractor in terms of [6,22]) is an attractive limit set which contains nontrivial hyperbolic subsets and which may contain attractive periodic orbits of extremely long periods.
+Since neither the transitivity property nor the property of individual instability of orbits may not be fulfilled in this case1 we will use the term a quasistochastic attractor.

-We notice that the principal reason of distinguishing the class of quasistochastic attractors is that, in contrast with the genuine stochastic attractors, for them there is no rigorous mathematical base for the main notions through which chaotic dynamics is analyzed: Lyapunov exponents, entropy, decay of correlations, sensitive dependence on initial data, etc. Thus, for a large variety of dynamical systems of natural origination, the question of the nature of chaos remains open so far.
+We notice that the principal reason of distinguishing the class of quasistochastic attractors is that, in contrast with the genuine stochastic attractors, for them there is no rigorous mathematical base for the main notions by using of which chaotic dynamics is analyzed: Lyapunov exponents, entropy, decay of correlations, sensitive dependence on initial data, etc. Thus, for a large variety of dynamical systems of natural origination, the question of the nature of chaos remains open so far.